MakerSCAD/makerscad-docs/source/CAD.rst

 .. figure:: /_static/images/CAD/firstscene.png

-Now that we know hot to add objects to our world lets look at some of them:
+Now that we know how to add objects to our world lets look at some of them:

 .. _box: